 ByrdseedTV provides gifted and talented teachers and learners with resources that foster deep and complex learning.
 Activities from Byrdseed are designed and used by a teacher of gifted students, and facilitate critical and creative thinking, inductive and deductive thinking skills, as well as encourage creative individual investigations.

 This grant under Counseling Curriculum was awarded to Julie Lindberg and will benefit 100 students.

 Mindful Miniatures are a great way to connect with the school counselor.
 In a time when mental health has never been more important, connecting with students is vital.
 Families have gone through many struggles and loss.
 Miniatures in play are a great way for the school counselor to reach our students through time in the counselor office or small group.

 Learning to LOVE Reading: 2nd Grade Book Clubs

-This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Kristin Crothers and will benefit 100 students this coming year.
+This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Kristin Crothers and will benefit 100 students.

 Book Clubs are a fun and engaging way to get our students excited about reading!
 Students will be able to converse with each other about different texts and reflect on what they've read with their peers.